 To draw out and articulate evidence based key messages, emerging and pressing issues needing advocacy, investment, and attention.

-To provide a high profile venue to showcase and draw upon member info in the GHHIN profiles of country action – bringing in success stories, national progress to feed report
+To provide a high profile venue to showcase and draw upon member info in the GHHIN profiles of country action – bringing in success stories, national progress to feed report .

-To document ongoing observational and surveillance, process study, biomedical, climate and multidisciplinary research, and information needs for the global heat-health community
+To document ongoing observational and surveillance, process study, biomedical, climate and multidisciplinary research, and information needs for the global heat-health community.

 Proposed Structure